Can You Be Arrested for Debt?

 - Show up for court or examinations as scheduled.

 - Speak with a defense lawyer or civil attorney to review your options.

-- Consider filing for bankruptcy or taking another course of action as suggested by a legal professional.
+- Consider filing for bankruptcy or taking another course of action suggested by a legal professional.

 States Where You Can Go to Jail for Debt

-While going to prison for civil debt is technically against federal law, there are certain states that have used loopholes in this law to jail debtors.
-The states that have imprisoned a debtor for debts they didn’t pay in the past include the following:
+Technically, going to prison for civil debt is against federal law.
+Nonetheless, there are certain states with loopholes to jail debtors.
+The list of U.S. states that have imprisoned a debtor includes the following:

 Can You Go to Jail for Not Paying Medical Bills?

 Medical debt is a civil matter.
 Therefore, you cannot go to jail if you do not pay your medical bills.

 Regardless, a debt collector may pursue legal action against you in court.
 The judge could issue a warrant for your arrest if you fail to appear.